tandeshao/NUSRoutes/README.md

 # NUSRoutes

-Orbital 2021: Artemis.
+Orbital 2021
+Proposed Level of Achievement: Artemis
 By: Alvin Tay & Tan De Shao.

-App with an intuitively clear and concise UI for NUS Shuttle Bus Services, including a route recommendation feature.
+[NUSRoutes](https://nusroutes.vercel.app/) is a web app with an intuitively clear and concise UI for NUS Shuttle Bus Services, including a route recommendation feature.

 ## Features
  - Route recommendation of quickest bus route from one place to another within NUS.